catwalk764/DSA_DataStructure-and-Algorithm-Python/linerithmic_time.md

 -------------------------------

-Definition: An algorithm has O(n log n) time complexity when the running time grows in proportion to 𝑛 multiplied by the logarithm of 𝑛.
+Definition: An algorithm has O(n log n) time complexity when the running time grows in proportion to 𝑛 multiplied by the logarithmic of 𝑛.
 This complexity is commonly seen in more efficient sorting algorithms and some divide-and-conquer algorithms.

 Example: Merge Sort:
 Merge sort is a classic example of an O(n log n) algorithm.
 It is a divide-and-conquer algorithm that splits the input array into smaller subarrays, sorts them, and then merges them back together.